 Fully equipped with firewood, gas, solar lighting, satellite phone, Department of Conservation radio, sleeping bags and nonperishable food.
 A wood-fired stove provides good heating and drying facilities.

-- high level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)
+- have a high level of fitness (able to climb 300 vertical metres per hour with a 12kg pack and hike/climb 8+ hours a day without difficulty)

-- ability to walk/scramble over steep, rugged, untracked and very exposed terrain
+- be able to walk/scramble over steep, rugged, untracked and exposed terrain